Deborah-Digges/SDC-ND-term-3/p1-path-planning/CarND-Path-Planning-Project/README.md

 - **Generating points along the spline**: We [break up the spline points](https://github.com/Deborah-Digges/SDC-ND-term-3/blob/ab2cab3656402e6fc48f01f3ca8eee5ee40cbf1c/p1-path-planning/CarND-Path-Planning-Project/src/main.cpp#L330-L354) into small distance increments so that we travel at the desired velocity.
 - **Generate Trajectory**: This set of points is transformed back to the global coordinate system and constitutes our generated trajectory.

+4. The car now moved quite smoothly but still collided with other vehicles along it's path.
+In order to detect and prevent collision, [the sensor fusion data about the surrounding vehicles was used](https://github.com/Deborah-Digges/SDC-ND-term-3/blob/ed31cfd09e7f0ff573d7a21f059ebc37af26e55b/p1-path-planning/CarND-Path-Planning-Project/src/main.cpp#L253-L278).
+The sensor fusion data was searched for any cars in the current lane of the car within some threshold distance.
+If there was such a car, the eho vehicle was made to slow down gradually to avoid collision.
+If there was no car detected in the car's lane, the car was made to accelerate gradually until the desired velocity was achieved.

 ### Simulator.
 You can download the Term3 Simulator BETA which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).